 Morris Dancing ~ What’s it all about?

-Cecil Sharp was one of the main collectors of Morris dances and tunes in the early part of the 20th century.
-Without this one man’s determination to record the dying traditions of the dance, it is highly likely that virtually nothing would have survived.
-As such, the Morris world holds Cecil Sharp in very high regard.
+Cecil Sharp was one of the main collectors of Morris dances and tunes in the early part of the 20th century, and as such, the Morris world hold him in very high regard.

 About Exeter Morris

-The oldest established side in Devon, Exeter Morris were formed in 1951 and are members of the Morris Ring of England.
-Each summer, in our distinctive outfit black top hats, green waistcoats and black britches with bells at the knees, Exeter Morris dance in towns and villages throughout Devon and travel to other parts of the country as guests of other Morris sides.
+Formed in 1951, Exeter Morris is the oldest established side in Devon and are members of the Morris Ring of England.
+Each summer, in our distinctive outfit black top hats, green waistcoats and black britches or skirts, with bells at the knees or on our shoes, Exeter Morris dance in towns and villages throughout Devon and travel to other parts of the country as guests of other Morris sides.

-As well as appearing at major folk festivals in Britain, we have performed at festivals throughout Europe and performed in the USA.
-Regular fixtures include the Exeter Craft Festival held each year on Cathedral Green and Colyford Goose Fayre.
+As well as appearing at major folk festivals in Britain, we have performed at festivals throughout Europe.
+Regular fixtures include the Exeter Craft Festival held each year on Exeter Cathedral Green and the Colyford Goose Fayre.

 The form of dance that Exeter Morris perform is known as Cotswold Morris.
-The side has a repertoire of dances, mostly from the villages in the Cotswolds region of England such as Adderbury, Bledington, Ilmington and Lichfield.
-From October to April, currently we practise at Ide Memorial Hall (next to the village shop & post office) on the South West side of Exeter.
+The side has a repertoire of about 70 dances, mostly from the villages in the Cotswolds region of England such as Adderbury, Bampton, Bledington, Ilmington and Lichfield.

 Come and join us

-If you live within our catchment area (which is quite wide), and if you’d like to come along and see what Morris Dancing is all about, we would be very happy to see you at our practice nights.
+So, if you live in or near Exeter and you’d like to come along and see what Morris Dancing is all about, we would be very happy to see you at our practice nights which are held most Thursday evenings at Ide Memorial Hall (EX2 9RQ) on the Western outskirts of Exeter.

 And if you do want to give Morris Dancing a try, bring your partner, son, daughter, parent, best friend with you too.
 You never know, they might enjoy it as well.